Spectral Convolution on Orbifolds for Geometric Deep Learning: Example: Smoothing a Periodicity Function on the Orbifold of Dyads

 In accordance with these findings, we adopt a representative pitch JND of $20$ cents as a conservative yet perceptually meaningful tolerance level.
 This value lies well within the empirically documented range of pitch discrimination thresholds, while remaining large enough to account for variability across listeners, timbres, and listening conditions.
 The periodicity function is therefore defined such that interval ratios falling within a $\pm 20$-cent tolerance zone are assigned the value of the simplest rational approximation within this perceptual neighborhood.
 In this way, the function reflects the fact that the auditory system does not resolve the fine-grained discontinuities inherent to the raw logarithmic periodicity measure.

 Under the assumption that musically equivalent chords under inversion exhibit the same degree of consonance, the periodicity function must furthermore be rendered invariant under interval inversion.
-A natural symmetrization is therfore obtained by assigning to each interval the minimum of its periodicity value and that of its inversion, thereby ensuring that both representatives of an inversion pair share the same consonance value:
+A resulting symmetrization is therefore obtained by assigning to each interval the minimum of its periodicity value and that of its inversion, thereby ensuring that both representatives of an inversion pair share the same consonance value:

 The resulting function $P^+_{\text{JND}}(d)$ is shown in Figure~\ref{fig:symm_periodicity_function}.

 Although the periodicity of a dyad ultimately depends only on the interval between its two pitches, this reduction to a one-dimensional quantity arises from projecting the two-dimensional chord space $\mathcal{C}^2_{12}$ onto the interval axis.
 The periodicity function we smooth is therefore not originally a function on pitch differences, but a function on the dyad orbifold itself, obtained by pulling back the interval-based periodicity to $\mathcal{C}^2_{12}$.